steinuil/nene/README.md

 $ nene -shows /path/to/shows-file.scm
 ```

-The default download directory is `$HOME/vid/airing` because that's where I keep my airing shows, but it can be changed by passing `-download-dir`.
+`nene` will add the torrent to transmission (by default calling 127.0.0.1:9091) in the download directory defined by `-download-dir` (by default `$HOME/vid/airing`, because that's where I keep my shows).
 At this time, the default download directory can only be changed at compile time.

 ```
-$ nene -download-dir path/to/download/dir
+$ nene -download-dir path/to/download/dir -transmission-host localhost -transmission-port 9092
 ```

 `nene` doesn't and won't run as a daemon; your OS most likely has one or a few perfectly good systems to run tasks periodically.
 If you have `cron(8)` running, you can add this line to your crontab file to run `nene` every 15 minutes: